Skip to main content

 Mission Samurai 2 dartboard

+The Samurai 2 is the official board of the UKDA (United Kingdom Darts Association) and the SDA (Scottish Darts Association).
+It is also WDF approved.
 Mission uses African sisal with a softer compaction than some competitors.
 The ultra-thin wire construction features a triangular blade profile that sits flush to the sisal surface, guiding darts into scoring segments.

 Key Features: